 From simple, straight-forward Wills to complex Wills involving family arrangement and taxable assets, you can rely on us

-Our Wills and Probate department is headed up by Samantha Downs, who is highly experienced in making a Will.
-As a professional member of Solicitors for the Elderly, Samantha has extensive specialist knowledge in all aspects of Will and Probate services, and is an expert in dealing with the formalities when somebody passes away.
+Our Wills and Probate department are highly experienced in making a Will.
+As professional members of Solicitors for the Elderly, they have extensive specialist knowledge in all aspects of Will and Probate services and are experts in dealing with the formalities when somebody passes away.

 When you call upon Dodds Solicitors’ Wills and Probate services, you can be sure of the highest possible standards.
 We work closely with you throughout the entire process, from start to finish, and the whole matter is dealt with by a fully qualified solicitor who specialises in Wills.